2005MohitInamdar/Power_Bi_Dashboard/README.md

 Opportunities for pricing or cost improvements

-* h.
-How does performance vary by year?
+* How does performance vary by year?

 The year slicer enables: